etamity/dashpad/README.md

 ## Github API

-Dashpad has integrated official github rest sdk [@octokit/rest](https://github.com/octokit/rest.js), you can generate auth token on github setting, and set it up on Dashpad settings page, then get the Github object by
+Dashpad has integrated official github rest sdk [@octokit/rest](https://github.com/octokit/rest.js), we can generate auth token on github setting, and set it up on Dashpad settings page, then get the Github object by

 ``` js
 const { Github } = Dashpad.platform;